AE-0h/MIO/README.md

 1. Clone the repo
 2. Run `npm install`
-3. Run `npx hardhat test` to run the tests
-4. Run `npx hardhat run scripts/deploy.js --network mumbai` to deploy the contracts to the mumbai testnet
-5. create a .env file in the root directory and add the following variables
+3. create a .env file in the root directory and add the following variables

 ```
 NEXT_PUBLIC_ALCHEMY_ID="YOUR_ALCHEMY_ID"